United Airlines overbooking policy explained

 If you are not satisfied with their reply, you may want to escalate the issue to The Aviation Consumer Protection Division or another regulatory body.

 How to seek compensation for a United Airlines overbooked flight with DoNotPay

 As you have seen, the process of filing a compensation claim for denied boarding is a long and arduous process.
 It may take you months to get justice.
 You don’t have to go through this on your own.
 With the DoNotPay app, it will only take you a couple of minutes to receive reimbursement.
-Access it through any web browser or download it on your iPhone.
+Access it through any web browser.

 Here’s all you have to do:

 - Access DoNotPay in the way you prefer

 - Our app will ask for the name of the company.
 Input “United Airlines”

 - Click on “Fight the issue for me”

 - Answer straightforward questions about the details of your flight